peteS-UK/EvoSabre-DAC-PCP/readme.md

 ## Credits

 I've leant heavily on other people's work to try and build this extension and script.
-In particular, I'd reference
+In particular, I'd like to reference

 Python2 Audiophonics script.
 I started with the original python2 DietPi script, updated it to Python3, and then over time, I've removed pretty much all of the original code, but this was the genesis.

 luma.core and luma.oled and examples.
 The OLED control is based on luma.core and luma.oled, and I've also used the example from https://github.com/rm-hull/luma.examples.
 This is copyright (c) 2017-2020 Richard Hull & Contributors.

 PyLMS.
 I reused from the server.py telnet cli wrapper, but had to extend it to include a read function to implement subscription.

+Dawn & Dusk timings are loaded from https://sunrise-sunset.org/api

 ## License